Here I Go (2 Unlimited song): Music video

-The accompanying music video for "Here I Go" was far more arty and modern than previous videos, being shot in black-and-white with 2 Unlimited performing in a parking house and featuring performance artists on stilts.
-It was directed by director Nigel Simpkiss and was released in the UK in March 1995.
-Simpkiss also directed the music videos for "Let the Beat Control Your Body" and "The Real Thing".
+The music video for "Here I Go" was far more arty and modern than previous videos, being shot in black-and-white with 2 Unlimited performing in a darkly lit parking garage featuring performance artists on stilts.
+In some scenes, the dancers appear falling into a large constructed spiderweb made of ropes.
+Band members Ray Slijngaard and Anita Doth walks around the garage with a dog by their side.
+The video was directed by director Nigel Simpkiss for Swivel Films and filmed in Clink Prison Museum in London, and was released in the UK in March 1995.
+Simpkiss had previously directed the music videos for the group's hit-singles "Let the Beat Control Your Body" and "The Real Thing".
 "Here I Go" is also the only video by the group to be shot in black-and-white.
+It was B-listed on French music television channel MCM in the beginning of April 1995 and B-listed on Germany's VIVA two weeks later.